alayor/cdk_lambda_deployer_js/README.md

         - nodejs.zip
 ```

+In order to manually generate the output, you can run the command `cld_build`.
+Note: this output will be used by the CLD_DEPLOY project on its CI workflow.

 ## Set up CLD_DEPLOY
+`npm i --dev cdk_lambda_deployer_js`

 You have two options to add the CLD_DEPLOY resources to your CDK project.